Are Deep Speech Denoising Models Robust to Adversarial Noise?: Abstract

 \section{Abstract}

 Deep noise suppression (DNS) models enjoy widespread use throughout a variety of high-stakes speech applications.
-However, in this paper, we show that four recent DNS models can each be reduced to outputting unintelligible gibberish through the addition of imperceptible adversarial noise.
-Furthermore, our results show the near-term plausibility of targeted attacks, which could induce models to output arbitrary utterances, and over-the-air attacks.
-While the success of these attacks varies by model and setting, and attacks appear to be strongest when model-specific (i.e., white-box and non-transferable), our results highlight a pressing need for practical countermeasures in DNS systems.
+However, we show that four recent DNS models can each be reduced to outputting unintelligible gibberish through the addition of psychoacoustically hidden adversarial noise, even in low-background-noise and simulated over-the-air settings.
+For three of the models, a small transcription study with audio and multimedia experts confirms unintelligibility of the attacked audio; simultaneously, an ABX study shows that the adversarial noise is generally imperceptible, with some variance between participants and samples.
+While we also establish several negative results around targeted attacks and model transfer, our results nevertheless highlight the need for practical countermeasures before open-source DNS systems can be used in safety-critical applications.